djeada/Numerical-Methods/notes/6_regression/gaussian_interpolation.md

 * **Requires equal spacing** – the classic Gauss forward/backward formulas rely on a constant step $h$; with uneven $x_i$ the method does not apply without re-derivation or switching to divided-difference polynomials.
 * **Extra bookkeeping** – one must identify the correct central row, decide forward vs. backward form, and track which difference (e.g.\ $\Delta^{3}y_{m-2}$ or $\nabla^{3}y_{m+2}$) feeds each term; this is more fiddly than the straight left-to-right pattern of Newton’s forward series.
-* **No particular benefit away from the centre** – if the target $x$ is closer to an end of the table $(|t|\gg1)$, Gauss’s central formula reverts in effect to the ordinary Newton formulas but with more complicated indexing, so you gain little (and may lose stability if you retain unnecessary terms). t, there may be no significant advantage over standard methods.
+* **No particular benefit away from the centre** – if the target $x$ is closer to an end of the table $(|t|\gg1)$, Gauss’s central formula reverts in effect to the ordinary Newton formulas but with more complicated indexing, so you gain little (and may lose stability if you retain unnecessary terms).